Home

 In fact, it is so common that car accident is one of the most important cause of death in drivers with sleep apnea.

-Let me explain why automobile accidents are so common in our case.
+Let me explain why automobile accidents are so common in apnea patients:

 You don't need to have a severe sleep apnea to sleep behind the wheel.